mjackson/ember-firebase/README.md

 });
 ```

-## Tests
+### Tests

-To run the tests change the `BASE_REF` variable in `test/index.html` to point to any Firebase location you have read/write access to and open the file in a browser.
+To run the tests, change the `BASE_REF` variable in `test/index.html` to point to any Firebase location you have read/write access to and open the file in a browser.

-## License
+### License

 [MIT](http://opensource.org/licenses/MIT)